 Renting out a rental property is not always an easy ordeal.

 Landlord-tenant laws require landlords to follow certain guidelines and procedures when going trying to evict a tenant.
-And, since they can face legal repercussions if not followed, they are obligated to carefully follow the entire process.
+And, since they can face legal repercussions if they fail to follow laws correctly, they are obligated to carefully follow the entire process.

 However, it can be very tricky, especially for landlords and property managers who have never evicted a tenant.

-In this guide, we will be going over the complete guide to evicting a tenant, including what can lead to one and how to carry one out smoothly and legally.
+In this guide, we'll be going over the complete guide to evicting a tenant, including what can lead to one and how to carry one out smoothly, legally, and safely.